ubco-W2022T2-data301/project-group-group13/README.md

 ## Team Members

 - Jaxson Bos: I am a 20 year old third year HES student and I am taking this class to further my exposure to different data collecting methods as well as different concepts that could relate to my other classes.
-- Logan Sonley: one sentence about you!
+- Logan Sonley: I am a third year management student.
 - Mona Huang: I am a BSc student majoring in microbiology.

 ## Images